Have you ever noticed that we can sometimes see the Moon during the middle of the day?

 We won’t see it all the time though.
 For 12 hours a day the Moon is above the horizon, but its appearance may not coincide with daylight hours, so for any chance of observing, there is only a small 6-hour timeframe.

-For more on this, read our explainer Why does the Moon’s appearance change?
+For more on this, read our guide to the phases of the Moon.

-How to observe the Moon during the day
+How to see the Moon during the day

 The Moon’s visibility also depends on which phase it is in.
 Near new Moon it is too close to the Sun to be seen and when it is near full Moon, it is only visible at night after the Sun sets.